 We have all thought about being wealthy and rich, and what we would do if we had enough money to fund all our desires and take care of loved ones.
-However, how can you get rich?
-In reality there are only a few ways to do so and here I look at the main paths on how anyone ever gets rich.
+In reality however there are only a few ways to truly get rich.
+Discussed below are the main paths on how anyone ever gets rich.
 They are in order, from the quickest path to becoming rich/wealthy to the slowest and most likely path.

 As the saying goes, “I’d rather be lucky than good.”
 Think winning the lottery; winning a slots jackpot in Vegas; big inheritance; being born into a family fortune; winning a big legal settlement.
 The flip side is being in the right place at the right time—by choice perhaps, but with lots of luck.
 Think an intelligent but lucky stock pick (Apple when it was $5); an intelligent but lucky job choice (company goes IPO).

 Some have the God-given talent that they are able to profit from by ensuring it is not wasted.
 Think: Michael Jordan, Tiger Woods and other top professional athletes; film and song celebrities and authors than can write for the masses.
 Growing up, it is important to recognize all forms of talent because if you become among the best in your field of practice, there is a good chance that riches will follow (especially in America).

 Build on amazing vision, unique product/service or new idea that you commercialize.
 Think: Bill Gates and Microsoft or the founders of Google, Ikea and Wal-Mart.
 Many of the richest people in the world are those who built a company from ground up, yet had the business sense to profit from their invention.
 Unfortunately, very few people will come up a brilliant idea AND commercialize it successfully.

 Small Business Empire – Franchising

 Start a profitable small business and eventually franchise it.
 This way you are able to make money as your franchise grows without having to take much of the business risk associated with putting up your own time and money.